dashio-connect/python-dashio/README.md

 alarm.send("Alarm Header", "Alarm Body")
 ```

 An alarm sends a notification throught the dashio mqtt server to registered phones.
 The ability to send alarms to specific phones, and the notification sound can be configured through the DashIO app.
-Alarms are only available if you have an account registered on the dashio server and you send the the alarm through a dash connection.
+Alarms are only available if you have an account registered on the **DashIO** server and you send the the alarm through a dash connection.

 #### Button